incredibleiti/incredibleiti/README.md

 ## Hi there 👋 Welcome to my Profile.
 I have passion for problem solving, real world, coding world and more.
 I am proficient in C++,C and C#.
 (How come?).
-Well I started my career with C# (still use it for Hackathons sometimes), but from past 7 years I am active with C# as well.
+Well I started my career with C# (still use it for Hackathons sometimes), but from past 7 years I am active with C++ as well.
 I jump between domains and languages due to my passion for problem-solving and my talent for pattern detection.
 Because of this versatility, many Applicant Tracking Systems reject my resume.
 Still, I continue to pursue what I love.
 Currently, I am working with C++11, C++14, C++17, Java, and Python on a project for Volkswagen's electric and petrol vehicle platforms.
 I am also proficient in Docker, CI/CD pipelines, Jenkins, and the CMake toolchain.

 Additionally, I am active as an IT Consultant and involved in mentoring and coaching, where I leverage my social and people management skills to bridge cultural gaps within teams and organizations.